elanatframework/Elanat/readme.txt

 We also used several high-level technologies:

- - structure box and list_item
+ - Structure box and list item
  - The separation of the template from the style
  - Content name value
  - Variables in the content template